Madzivhandila/Agile-Scrum/README.md

       I used status view to representation of my tasks, grouped them by Status.

 # Tabular View Board
        # I created Labels
            -	Class
            -	Project
            -	Training

            Tabular View Board provides a table-based representation of our tasks. were it has fields like Milestone, Label, Linked
            Pull Request, and Repository.
 The field Assignees is covered up.
            Under this Board thats were I included:

             -	All CMPG 323 classes
             -	All CMPG 323 training time required to upskill and complete projects
             -	All estimated tasks required to complete all CMPG 323 projects
             -	All CMPG 323 project submissions (with deadlines attached to milestones)
             -	All tasks associated to completing the CMPG 323 Portfolio of Evidence (POE)

 # Sprint View(board)
-  Under this view I added all 8 of the sprints with sprint start and end date as folow:
+    Under this board view I added all 8 of the sprints with sprint start and end date as folow:

     -Start of classes + Sprint 1 (17 Jul - 28 Jul)
     -Sprint 2 (31 Jul - 11 Aug)